 - A university community member, who lodges a complaint, as well as any person providing relevant information, shall be protected from any form of retaliation.

 - This procedure is not necessarily limited to the workplace or work hours.
 Harassing or discriminatory conduct that occurs away from the physical workplace but that has implications or repercussions in the workplace falls under this procedure and affiliated guidelines.

 - Any breach of the Respectful Workplace Procedure may lead to disciplinary action, up to and including dismissal.

-The College shall take appropriate disciplinary action against:
+The university shall take appropriate disciplinary action against:

 - a complainant who has made a frivolous, vindictive or vexatious complaint

 - any person who interferes with the investigation or resolution of a complaint.

 - Each Chair/Director/Vice-President/President + CEO shall communicate the Respectful Workplace Procedure to the AUArts community members within their area of responsibility on an annual basis and/or as required, such as at hiring.